izi-ecommerce/izi-api/docs/source/index.rst

 Play around with the sandbox
 ----------------------------
-You can also install Oscar API from source and run the sandbox site to play around a bit.
+You can also install IZI API from source and run the sandbox site to play around a bit.
 Make sure to create a virtualenv first.

 .. code-block:: bash